Carers handbook contents

 If you live in social housing, adaptations can be provided ranging from grab rails and portable ramps to bathrooms and kitchen adaptations to enable you to remain independent.
 In some cases, if it is not possible to adapt your current home, you may be offered alternative accommodation to suit your needs.

-Technology to keep safe and organised
+Technology to keep safe, keep organised and reduce isolation

 Carbon monoxide detectors and Smoke alarms –most local fire and rescue services offer free of charge Home Fire Safety Checks.
 You may be eligible for free smoke alarms to be fitted where required.
 You will not be sold anything.
 For more information and to book your free home safety check contact the